 A variety of foods are served which include foods from different cultures and ethnic groups.
-The children are served breakfast and lunch, which provides at least 1/3 of their daily nutritional needs.
-Centers that operate the Extended Day Program provide meals and snacks, which supplies ˝ to ⅔ of the children’s daily nutritional needs.
-Menus are posted and copies are available for parents.
+The children are served breakfast, lunch, and snack which provides at least ˝ to ⅔ of their daily nutritional needs.
+Menus are posted and copies are provided to parents/guardians.
 Meals are served family style and children eat in small groups with an adult.
 Mealtime is a part of the total education program teaching colors, textures, science, math, good hygiene, food habits and attitudes.

 Head Start provides educational materials to parents on how to select healthy foods, how to prepare well-balanced meals, how to obtain food stamps, WIC, and what other community assistance is available when needed.

 “The U.S. Department of Agriculture (USDA) prohibits discrimination against its customers, employees, and applicants for employment on the bases of race, color, national origin, age, disability, sex, gender identity, religion, reprisal, and where applicable, political beliefs, marital status, familial or parental status, sexual orientation, or if all or part of an individual’s income is derived from any public assistance program, or protected genetic information in employment or in any program or activity conducted or funded by the Department.
 (Not all prohibited bases will apply to all programs and/or employment activities.)